seejohnrun/seejohnrun.github.io/_posts/2012-03-05-git-colors.markdown

   dsq_thread_id: '600185630'
   _yoast_wpseo_linkdex: '0'
 ---
-I can t live without colors in Git, but I see a lot of people using Git without them on.
+I can't live without colors in Git, but I see a lot of people using Git without them on.
 They make it really nice to view diffs in a console   as well as beautifying status and branch lists.

 To enable them (with the defaults) just run: